 The Trump administration and Congress have made changes to current health care laws and may continue to attempt broad sweeping changes to existing health care laws.
 We face uncertainties that might result from modification or repeal of any of the provisions of the PPACA, including as a result of current and future executive orders and legislative actions.
 The impact of those changes on us and the pharmaceutical industry as a whole is currently unknown.
 Any changes to the PPACA are likely to have an impact on our results of operations, and may have a material adverse effect on our result of operations.
-We cannot predict what other healthcare programs and regulations will ultimately be implemented at the federal or state level or the effect of any future legislation or regulation in the United States may have on our business.
+In particular, on December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case to the District Court to determine whether the remaining provisions of the ACA are invalid.
+We cannot predict how this decision or future decisions, including subsequent appeals, will impact our business, or what other healthcare programs and regulations will ultimately be implemented at the federal or state level or the effect of any future legislation or regulation in the United States may have on our business.